Real Estate16 min read

 Key Facts

-• Oklahoma requires 90 hours of pre-license education before taking the exam
+• Oklahoma requires 90 hours of OREC-approved pre-license education before sitting the Provisional Sales Associate exam.

-• Oklahoma Broker Relationship Act (BRA) is heavily tested on state portion
+• The Oklahoma Broker Relationship Act is heavily tested on the 40-question state portion of the exam.

 📺 Watch the Video